black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Because the change event is triggering on an input element, the element will have a value property that represents the current value of the input.

 Assign the value property of element to a new variable called value, and use .replace() to remove all whitespace.

+# Step 31
+Now you need to check if the value does not include the id of the element.
+Create an if condition to do so.